Does the world seem nuts to you?

-I managed to get myself to a beautiful island once, for a food sovereignty retreat, which is how I met Rupert, Didj and the Grounded Permaculture people for the very first time.They were lovely toilets, they were just private enough, and had expansive views too gorgeous to verbalise in this tale.
+They were lovely toilets, they were just private enough, and had expansive views.
 They didn't smell.
-The carbon needed to compost these buckets was made from sawdust, leaf litter and the banksias all around the camp.
+The carbon needed to compost these buckets was made from sawdust, leaf litter and the banksias from all around the camp.
+Simplicity and purity.

 Later on, this same story, Billa was nearby, also trialing some ingenious plant pot refinements at her home humanure project, and the whole retreat crew went round there to contribute meaningfully if we could.
 Her 20L bucket also used lots of beautiful sawdust (carbon) and the plant pot sitting over the bucket drained urine down to a gap below that black plant pot.
 Here was another amazing example of backyard revolution, increasing the fertility of the land on which these people sat, and the gardens were verdant, abundant, beautiful yet grown entirely on sand!

-These same Grounded people were offering composting toilets at Island Vibes festival.
+These same Grounded people were offering effective composting toilets at Island Vibes festival.
 Wow, that's a pretty big event upgrade for a permie like me and I wanted to support that.
-I also wanted to know how they were doing that, and Rupert had an enthusiasm for the enterprise that drew me to fall in love with and appreciate with deep respect the whole gang and most of what they stood for.
+I also wanted to know how they were doing it, and Rupert had an enthusiasm for the enterprise that drew me to fall in love with and appreciate with deep respect the whole gang and most of what they stood for.

-(I also thought a she-pee for afternoon drinking on the sandy dance floor would be a lovely improvement for Island Vibes) So, yes the alignment happened fast.
+So, yes the alignment happened fast.
 My brain went into overdrive to incorporate what these people were doing with what I was doing!

 Like all of permaculture, one thing leads to another and before you know it I've spent 3 years in very interesting conversations with people about what they do - with poo - and how they innovate around terrible council approved technologies, and what they love about the humanure journey.